jonnywei/yi-socks/README.md

-socks4 socks4a socks5 http proxy all in one
+support socks4 socks4a socks5 web proxy all in one